eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 - **Logger Type** - This field provides a drop-down selection of supported container logging drivers.

 - **Logger Parameters (optional)** - This field accepts a comma-separated list of logging parameters.
-More information can be found in the Docker logger documentation.

 After specifying container parameters, ensure to set **Enabled** to **true** and press **Apply**.
-Docker will then pull the respective image, spin up and start the container.
-If the gateway is reset (power cycled), and the container and Docker-service are set to **enabled**, ESF will automatically start the container again upon startup.
+The container engine will then pull the respective image, spin up and start the container.
+If the gateway is reset (power cycled), and the container and Container Orchestration Service are set to **enabled**, The framework will automatically start the container again upon startup.

 ![Supported-Container-Configuration]({{ site.baseurl }}/assets/images/builtin/container_orchestrator/container_configuration.png)